Together, we are creating a more sustainable local food system

 Fund a Need:

-The Campaign for the Market Hall and Canopy
+The Campaign for the Public Market Hall and Canopy

 The permanent farmers market and educational center will make healthy, locally grown food more accessible to people of all ages, abilities and economic capacities; educate eaters and farmers about sustainable food and farming; and promote healthy eating and local living economies.
 The new facilities will enhance economic opportunities for small local food producers while promoting public health.
 Through increased farmers market activities and educational programs, AIM will elevate the visibility of sustainable food and farms, and increase community engagement around food, nutrition and sustainability.